chatchatabc/healthhealthabc-frontend/README.md

   - Patient can `register`, `view`, `update`, and `delete` their own profile.
 - **Reviews**
   - Patient can `create`, `view`, `update`, and `delete` their reviews on the doctor.

+## Technical

+### Admin

+The admin interface should achieve the following requirements:

+1. The interface should have the same experience like browsing through an application.
+2. asdasdasd
+3. asd